 Quick Tips to Remember

-These tips will help you keep all your personal information safe online.
+These tips will help you keep all your and your family's personal information safe online.

 Don't be a Victim of Phishing

 - Don’t reply to e-mails or texts that request your personal or medical information.

 - Don’t open e-mails or click on links contained in e-mails from an unknown source.

 - Use two e-mail accounts, one for health and financial information and the other for social media.
 Use different passwords for each account.

 Remember, it’s the world-wide web, not the private web.
 Protect yourself and use the internet wisely.

 - Think carefully before posting anything on the internet that you don’t want shared.